HBFLEX/HBFLEX/README.md

 - 👋 Hi, I’m @HBFLEX
-- 👀 I’m interested in python, Django, NodeJS, Postgresql, Machine Learning
+- 👀 with experience of 2 years
-- 🌱 I’m currently learning NodeJS & Django-Rest-Framework
+- 🌱 My current tech stack: HTML5, CSS3, JavaScript ES7, MongoDB, Express, React, Node, Next, PHP, Python, Bootstrap5, Ajax, Tailwind, Heroku
-- 💞️ I’m looking to collaborate on a python-django project
+- 💞️ I’m looking to collaborate on a any JavaScript, python, PHP projects
-- 📫 How to reach me email hbfl3x@gmail.com / happybanda@dyuni.ac.mw
+- 📫 How to reach me email hbfl3x@gmail.com / happybanda@dyuni.ac.mw, phone: +265 982 27 2003

 <!---
 HBFLEX/HBFLEX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.